What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 Indeed, we saw in the Supreme Court’s Apple v.
 Pepper decision that both the Majority and Dissent claimed that the other side’s approach elevated form over substance.
 (You can read the first part of the Apple v.
 Pepper article here).

-The scope of the geographic market may also be important, particularly in hospital and health care antitrust cases with relatively narrow geographic markets.
+The scope of the geographic market may also matter, particularly in hospital and health care antitrust cases with relatively narrow geographic markets.

 Geographic-market analyses may include some quantitative analysis.
 There is, for example, the SSNIP, which you can read about in the Horizontal Merger Guidelines put out by the FTC and DOJ.